microsoft/hi-ml/docs/source/contributing.md

 Please look through the existing folder structure to find a good home for your contribution.

+## Issues
+If you've found a bug in the code, please check the [issues](https://github.com/microsoft/hi-ml/issues) page.
+If no existing issue exists, please open a new one.
+Be sure to include
+- A descriptive title
+- Expected behaviour (including a code sample if possible)
+- Actual behavior

+## Submitting a Pull Request
+If you'd like to submit a PR to the codebase, please ensure you:
+- Include a brief description
+- Link to an issue, if relevant
+- Write unit tests for the code - see below for details.
+- Add appropriate documentation for any new code that you introduce

 ## Code style

 - We use `flake8` as a linter, and `mypy` for static typechecking.
 Both tools run as part of the PR build, and must run